Azure/AML-Kubernetes/docs/deploy-extension.md

 ## Deploy AzureML extension for real-time inference workload only

-Depending your network setup, Kubernetes distribution variant, and where your Kubernetes cluster is hosted (in cloud or on-premises), you can choose one of following options to deploy AzureML extension.
+Depending on your network setup, Kubernetes distribution variant, and where your Kubernetes cluster is hosted (in cloud or on-premises), you can choose one of following options to deploy AzureML extension.

 > **<span stype="color:orane">Notes**:</span>
    > * **If you deploy AzureML extension on AKS directly without Azure Arc connection, please change ```--cluster-type``` parameter value to ```managedClusters```**